 If you’re rich enough to afford it, Black Note e liquid promises a luxurious, smoking-like experience for gourmet tobacco lovers.

 But which is the best Black Note flavour?
-This is a flavour-by-flavour review of the classic Black Note range.
+Here is a flavour-by-flavour review of all liquids from the Classic Black Note range.

-Black Note e liquids are made from natural tobacco essences, and claim to contain no artificial additives or flavourings.
+Black Note e liquid is made from natural tobacco essences, and claims to contain no artificial additives or flavourings.

 These high-end juices are quickly gaining ground among serious gourmet tobacco-lovers in search of realistic tobacco flavours.

-Here’s my review of the whole Black Note range.
+Here’s my flavour review of the Black Note Classic range.

 Black Note Best Flavour review